Aetopia/Igneous/README.md

 # Igneous

-A native library for managing & interacting with Minecraft: Bedrock Edition.
+A shared library for managing & interacting with Minecraft: Bedrock Edition.